Snowflake Connect: AI on January 27

 Overview

-In today’s busy digital landscape, organizations must rapidly process various types of data to drive insights, improve decision-making, and power AI.
+In today’s busy digital landscape, organizations must rapidly process various types of data to drive insights, improve decision-making and power AI.
 Data generally falls into three main categories: structured, semi-structured and unstructured.
 While structured data has been the foundation of traditional databases, semi-structured and unstructured data are becoming increasingly prevalent due to several key factors, including the rise of social media, SaaS platforms producing NoSQL/JSON data, the proliferation of IoT devices and the growing reliance on multimedia content.

 This article explores the fundamental differences between structured, semi-structured and unstructured data, the challenges associated with each, and modern cloud-based solutions that enable businesses to process, store and analyze these types efficiently.